Foreigner (character)

-The Foreigner is a fictional supervillain appearing in American comic books published by Marvel Comics.
+The Foreigner is a supervillain appearing in American comic books published by Marvel Comics.
 He was formerly married to Silver Sable.
-He was created by writer Peter David, and first appeared in Web of Spider-Man #15 (June 1986).

 The Foreigner is a mercenary and assassin.
 Although he has no superhuman abilities, he has trained his body to be in absolute peak physical condition, is among the greatest martial arts practitioners in the Marvel Universe, and as a professional assassin, who has evaded detection by various international law enforcement agencies, is highly intelligent.
 He is often depicted as being exceedingly competent.

+Christopher Abbott played the Foreigner in the Sony's Spider-Man Universe (SSU) film Kraven the Hunter.

 Publication history

 Writer Peter David created the Foreigner as a master assassin character to be a nemesis for Spider-Man.
-According to David, the character was designed to bear a strong resemblance to Patrick McGoohan.
-The character's voice was first heard on a telephone in a scene in Web of Spider-Man #15 (June 1986), which was written by David Michelinie, but he did not make a full, visual appearance until later that year in The Spectacular Spider-Man #116 (July 1986).
+According to David, the character was designed to bear a strong resemblance to actor Patrick McGoohan.
+The character's voice was first heard on a telephone in a scene in Web of Spider-Man #15 (June 1986), which was written by David Michelinie, but he did not make a full, visual appearance until the following month in Peter Parker, the Spectacular Spider-Man #116 (July 1986).

 The Foreigner was favored by editor Jim Owsley as the Hobgoblin's true identity.